getsentry/sentry-global-search/README.md

 We frequently want to float results matching a specific platform to the top of the list.
 We do this by indexing a record's applicable platforms and then using Algolias `optionalFilters` to request the appropriate platform results.
 Additionally, we want a platform's family results to also be promoted, for example, we should show JavaScript results under React results if the priority is React.

-Records include a `platforms` array which includes applicable [SDK slugs](https://develop.sentry.dev/sdk/event-payloads/types/#clientsdkinfo).
+Records include a `platforms` array which includes applicable [SDK slugs][sdk-slug-format].
 The format is `entity.ecosystem[.flavor]`, and the platforms list includes slugs for the parents of a SDK in addition to the SDK itself.
 That is, a React record looks like:

 ```JavaScript
 platforms: [